peaBerberian/RxPaired/server/README.md

 or [Nginx](https://www.nginx.com/) on servers with a valid certificate, __OR__, if you don't have such server at hand, solutions like [ngrok](https://ngrok.com/).

-Note that technically, if you prefer to only proxyfy one WebSocket connection between the two listened to, the one listening for devices is usually the most important one.
+Note that technically, if you prefer to only proxify one WebSocket connection between the two listened to, the one listening for devices is usually the most important one.
-This is because the other will be linked to the `RxPaired-inspector`, which you're hosting yourself.
-As such, you may just decide to run it from an HTTP URL - in which case no "mixed content" case will arise.
+This is because the other one will be linked to the `RxPaired-inspector`, which you're hosting yourself.
+As such, you may just decide to run it from an HTTP URL which itself has no issue relyng on another HTTP server.

-Even when launching the RxPaired-inspector through HTTPS, it should generally be easy enough to disable those "mixed contents" security checks on your personal browsers.
+And even when launching the RxPaired-inspector through HTTPS, it should generally be easy enough to disable the corresponding "mixed contents" security checks on your personal browsers.

 ## How to update it and build it